 Farm burger with gluten free bun and a burger over kale salad

-Yeah Burger: Green Hills $$
+Yeah Burger: Green Hills $$ (now only in Atlanta)

 This Atlanta based chain is opening by Whole Foods in Green Hills spring of 2017.
 It features tons of gluten free options such as organic bison and chicken burgers also grass-fed beef burgers.
 I can’t wait for this option!